magmide/magmide/README.md

 Academics aren't incentivized to create something like this, because doing so is just "applied" research which tends not to be as prestigious.
 You don't get to write many groundbreaking papers by taking a bunch of existing ideas and putting them together nicely.

 Software engineers aren't incentivized to create something like this, because a programming language is a pure public good and there aren't any truly viable business models that can support it while still remaining open.
-Even amazing public good ideas like the [interplanetary filesystem](https://en.wikipedia.org/wiki/InterPlanetary_File_System) could be productized by applying the protocol to markets of networked computers, but a programming language can't really pull off that kind of maneuver.
+Even amazing public good ideas like the [interplanetary filesystem](https://en.wikipedia.org/wiki/InterPlanetary_File_System) can be productized by applying the protocol to markets of networked computers, but a programming language can't really pull off that kind of maneuver.

 Although the software startup ecosystem does routinely build pure public goods such as databases and web frameworks, those projects tend to have an obvious and relatively short path to being useful in revenue-generating SaaS companies.
 The problems they solve are clear and visible enough that well-funded engineers can both recognize them and justify the time to fix them.
 In contrast the path to usefulness for a project like Magmide is absolutely not short, and despite promising immense benefits to both our industry and society as a whole, most engineers capable of building it can't clearly see those benefits behind the impenetrable fog of research debt.

 <!-- The problem of not properly funding pure public goods is much bigger than just this project.
 We do a bad job of this in every industry and so our society has to tolerate a lot of missed opportunity and negative externalities.
 The costs of broken software are more often borne by society than the companies at fault since insurance and limited-liability structures and PR shenanigans and expensive lawyers can all help a company wriggle out of fully internalizing the cost of their mistakes.
 Profit-motivated actors are extremely short-sighted and don't have to care if they leave society better off, they just have to get marketshare. -->

-We only got Rust because Mozilla has been investing in dedicated research for a long time, and it still doesn't seem to have really paid off for them in the way you might hope.
+We only got Rust because Mozilla has been investing in dedicated research for a long time, and it still doesn't seem to have really financially paid off for them in the way you might hope.

 ## Will working engineers actually use it?